OctopusDeploy/blog/blog/2024-08/kubernetes-worker/index.md

 (not just Kubernetes commands!).

 ## Background
-To appreciate how this upgrade helps you, it's worth explaining the types of machines involved in an deployment:
+To appreciate how this new capability helps you, it's worth explaining the types of machines involved in an deployment:

 1. Deployment Targets - machines which host runtime software packages
 2. Workers - compute resources required to execute the deployment process.